 - Reaching age 59.5

 If you want to use the NUA tax strategy, you must take the lump-sum distribution from the employer plan.
 Your employer stock is sent directly to your non-qualified brokerage account.
 The remaining assets in the plan are directly rolled over into an IRA to avoid any taxation.
-Once the lump-sum distribution is complete you will work with your tax professional to seek NUA treatment for the employer stock.
+Once the lump-sum distribution is complete you will continue to work with your tax professional regarding the NUA treatment for the employer stock

 For example, assume your employer plan purchased $100,000 of employer stock many years ago and the retirement lump-sum distribution value of the stock today is $600,000.
-The NUA amount is $500,000, regardless of how many years you continue to hold the employer stock (if you choose that option).
+Your basis on the stock is $100,000 and the NUA amount is $500,000.
+You pay taxes on the $100,000 at the time of the distribution while deferring the tax – at long-term capital gains rates -- on any NUA until you sell the shares later,

 The triggering event does not determine when you can initiate the NUA strategy.
 To see how that would work, view the visual example at the end of this article.